 - (1) No minimum tract size is required in order to exercise the variable lot size provision.
-However, in order to exercise this provision the applicant is required to demonstrate to the Board that sensitive environmental lands or natural features would best be preserved by utilizing the variable lot size provision. - (2) In no event shall the density of development throughout the subdivision exceed the exact number of lots that would have been permitted to be built if such development had proceeded on the basis of lot size and lot width requirements specified in the schedule of district regulations. - (3) Lot sizes may be varied to the extent that not more than 50 percent of the lots may have lot areas and lot widths of not less than 60 percent of that generally required in the zone, provided that the remainder of the lots are increased in area so that the average lot size will be not less than 20,000 square feet in the R-1 zone and 15,000 square feet in the R-2 zone. - (4) The Board, in passing on such plats, shall consider the physical characteristics of the land, including the topography of the land and the sensitivity of lands subject to flooding on a recurring basis, in order to determine whether such variation in lot size will provide a better layout of the subdivision and a better use of the land for building sites than would a conventional subdivision with uniform lot size. - (5) Bulk regulations concerning minimum lot width and yard areas are reduced proportionately to the individual reductions in lot size.
+However, in order to exercise this provision the applicant is required to demonstrate to the Board that sensitive environmental lands or natural features would best be preserved by utilizing the variable lot size provision. - (2) In no event shall the density of development throughout the subdivision exceed the exact number of lots that would have been permitted to be built if such development had proceeded on the basis of lot size and lot width requirements specified in the schedule of district regulations. - (3) Lot sizes may be varied to the extent that not more than 50 percent of the lots may have lot areas and lot widths of not less than 60 percent of that generally required in the zone, provided that the remainder of the lots are increased in area so that the average lot size will be not less than 20,000 square feet in the R-1 zone and 15,000 square feet in the R-2 zone. - (4) The Board, in passing on such plats, shall consider the physical characteristics of the land, including the topography of the land and the sensitivity of lands subject to flooding on a recurring basis, in order to determine whether such variation in lot size will provide a better layout of the subdivision and a better use of the land for building sites than would a conventional subdivision with uniform lot size. - (5) Bulk regulations concerning minimum lot width and yard areas are reduced proportionately to the individual reductions in lot size. - § 145-45.2.

-§ 145-45.2.
 Affordable housing requirements.

-A. Applicability and density controls.
-With the exception of residential tracts which are governed by Court Order resulting from litigation known as the Urban League of Greater New Brunswick et al. vs. Township of North Brunswick, all residential developments which result in gross densities exceeding 4 units per acre shall provide for at least 15% of the total number of units to be set aside for low and moderate income households; provided, however, that any such tract developed at a gross density of 7 or more units per acre shall provide at least 20% of the total number of units for low and moderate income households.

-Lower income units in all developments containing set aside units shall contain an appropriate bedroom mix.
+The following requirements shall apply to all new housing developments which are zoned at gross densities exceeding 4 units per acre, provided that said development exceeds 5 acres in size.
+Senior Citizen housing in the R-7 zone is also specifically exempted from this section. - A. Density controls.
+With the exception of residential tracts which are governed by Court Order resulting from litigation known as the Urban League of Greater New Brunswick et al. vs. Township of North Brunswick, all residential developments on tracts which are zoned at gross densities exceeding 4 units per acre shall provide for at least 15% of the total number of units to be set aside for low and moderate income households; provided, however, that any such tract developed at a gross density of 7 or more units per acre shall provide at least 20% of the total number of units for low and moderate income households. - B. Bedroom mix.
+Low and moderate income units in all developments containing set aside units shall contain an appropriate bedroom mix.
+Specifically, no more than 50% of the set-aside units shall be one bedroom and efficiency units.
+If the number of low and moderate income units exceeds 100, then a minimum of 20% shall have three or more bedrooms. - C. Construction phasing.
+In all developments where low and moderate income units are provided, the low income units and the moderate income units shall each be continuously phased in with the construction of the market units.